TakumiBC/zed-windows/README.md

 I don't understand why Zed Industries dosen't release it's own Windows binary.
 Though it isn't complicated to compile, however this might be a big challenge for beginners.

+It is unclear why Zed Industries doesn't release its own Windows binary.
+While compiling the code is not complicated, it can be a significant challenge for beginners and it takes up a significant amount of time.

 ## Download

 Go to [Releases](https://github.com/TakumiBC/zed-windows/releases) and download the latest version of `zed.exe`.
-Run it on your Windows computer and it should start to operate.
+Run `zed.exe` on your Windows computer to start the application.